-Concussion is defined as a pathophysiological brain injury elicited by a direct or indirect impact to the head transmitting biomechanical forces to the brain54.
-Concussion is often followed by changes in neurological function, including physical symptoms such as headaches, dizziness and balance problems, cognitive difficulties, emotional changes and sleep disturbances.
-Most may resolve within 24 hours to 7 days^{54,83} but sometimes can take much longer.
+Concussion is defined as a pathophysiological brain injury elicited by a direct or indirect impact to the head transmitting biomechanical forces to the brain.
+Concussion is often followed by spontaneous deficits in neurological function, including headaches, dizziness and balance problems, which can resolve within 24 hours to 7 days^{50,75}.
+Prolonged concussion signs and symptoms occur in a certain subset of individuals, which can even last several months following a concussion42.